✓ Updated April 2026

 When is the absolute best time to visit Monteverde for wildlife and fewer crowds?

 While Monteverde is beautiful year-round, I'd personally aim for the dry season, from December to April.
-You'll have the best chance of spotting elusive creatures like quetzals during their nesting season (roughly February to May), and the trails will be less muddy.
-Just be prepared for slightly higher prices and more people, especially around holidays.
+You'll have the best chance of spotting elusive creatures like the resplendent quetzal, and the trails are generally drier and more accessible.
+Just be aware that this is also peak tourist season, so booking accommodations and tours well in advance is crucial.

 What's the deal with the 'cloud forest' – is it always foggy?